-Approved Verifiers must conduct the verification assurance engagements in accordance with ISAE3000 or an equivalent international standard and must adhere to all applicable legal requirements.
+Approved Verifiers must conduct the verification engagements in accordance with ISAE3000 or an equivalent international standard or an equivalent assessment framework, and must adhere to all applicable legal requirements.
 Verification Engagements should also adhere to the ICMA Guidelines for Green, Social and Sustainability Bonds External Reviews (June 2022) and the LMA Guidance for Green, Social and Sustainability-Linked Loans External Reviews (March 2022).